oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 * **CSAF full validator**: A CSAF extended validator that additionally performs informative tests.
 * **CSAF SBOM matching system**: A program that connects to or is an SBOM database and is able to manage CSAF documents as required by CSAF management system as well as matching them to SBOM components of the SBOM database.
+* **CSAF 2.0 to CSAF 2.1 converter**: A CSAF producer which takes a CSAF 2.0 document as input and converts it into a valid CSAF 2.1 document.

 ### 9.1.1 Conformance Clause 1: CSAF document <a id='conformance-clause-1-csaf-document'></a>